 We’ve staged many hunts for school groups, summer camps, birthday parties, Bar/Bat Mitzvahs, sweet 16 parties, family reunions—all kinds of occasions.
 We’ve even been commissioned to create kids scavenger hunts for such museums as Museum of Science in Boston, the Queens Museum of Art, and the Long Island Museum.

 We provide not only a hunt chockablock with entertaining questions, but also our friendly, upbeat staffers to run the hunt.
-We can also include cameras for photo questions and prizes.

 Our Grab ’n’ Go Scavenger Hunt can be staged almost anywhere.
 Private scavenger hunts that explore specific locations, such as museums, zoos and historic neighborhoods, are available in select cities and towns.

 On hunts for children ages 7 to 14, you must provide at least one adult chaperone per each team.
 Teens ages 15 and up can hunt without adult supervision (although we usually think it’s best to have an adult along).

 We do not charge a hunt fee for adult chaperones (one per team of 4-6 kids), however, museums do require admission for adults if you choose a museum location.